-How Discretionary Decision-Making Has Created Performance and Legal Disclosure Issues for the S&P 500 Index
+How Discretionary Decision-Making Impacts the Financial Performance and Legal Disclosures of S&P 500 Funds

 Our paper makes contributions to the literature on index managers and the SEC’s disclosure policy for open-end investment management companies.
 Most importantly, it will help guide the investment decisions of tens of millions of investors who are currently invested in, or are considering investing in, funds that track the S&P 500.

 Keywords: prospectus, form n-1a, open-end investment management companies, index, sec, securities, s&p 500, index effect, legal disclosures, index funds

 JEL Classification: K2, K22, H72, H75, J26, J32

 Suggested Citation: Suggested Citation